Wewahitchka, Florida

 Wewahitchka is a city in Gulf County, Florida, United States.
 The population was 2,074 as of the 2020 census.
-This was up from 1,722 as of the 2000 census.
 From the creation of Gulf County in 1925 until 1965, it served as the county seat before the county seat was moved to Port St. Joe.
-The city took its name from an American Indian word meaning "water eyes".
-Two lakes along the edge of town look like a perfect pair of eyes.
+The City of Wewahitchka was settled around 1870 and officially founded in 1875.
+The city took its name from a Native American word meaning "water eyes".
+Two lakes along the edge of town look like a perfect pair of eyes, one of the lakes is called Lake Julia, while the other one is Lake Alice.

 Geography

+The approximate coordinates for the City of Wewahitchka is located in northeast Gulf County at 30°6′51″N 85°11′55″W.

 Wewahitchka is located in northeastern Gulf County at the junction of Florida State Roads 71 and 22.
 SR 71 leads north 27 mi to Blountstown and south 24 mi to Port St. Joe, while SR 22 leads west 28 mi to Panama City.

 According to the United States Census Bureau, Wewahitchka has a total area of 20.0 km2, of which 16.8 km2 is land and 3.2 km2, or 15.80%, is water.

-It is located west of the Chipola River, a tributary of the Apalachicola River, and southwest of Dead Lake.
+It is located west of the Chipola River, a tributary of the Apalachicola River, and southwest of Dead Lakes.
+The two "eye-shaped" lakes from which the city takes its Native American names are Lake Julia and Lake Alice.
+And Lake Shippey is also located at the bottom center of the city limits.